Madrid or Seville: Which Spanish City to Visit?

 Cuisine

-If a determining factor of which city to visit in Spain lands on the food, then you may have a difficult time choosing between Madrid or Seville as both cities have incredible culinary scenes.
+If a determining factor of which city to visit in Spain lands on the food, then you may have a difficult time choosing between Seville and Madrid as both cities have incredible culinary scenes.
 However, because Spanish cuisine is so fiercely regional, both cities do have noticeable differences.

 There are a few dishes that are unique to Madrid (think cocido madrileño (meat and chickpea stew), bocadillo con calamares (squid sandwich), and even patatas bravas (potatoes in a paprika sauce), however, you can sample food from all over Spain in this city.